 git clone https://github.com/Bearer/bearer.git

-Next, navigate into the Bearer project in your terminal, and install the required go modules:
+Next, navigate into the Bearer CLI project in your terminal, and install the required go modules:

 go mod download